JuniorPolegato/ESPUserConnection/README.md

 This code configure a WebServer, using [ESPAsyncWebServer](https://github.com/JuniorPolegato/ESPAsyncWebServer), so you can add some html/js/css and images to you project, customizing the index.html and/or creating new endpoints.

-The endpoints "/wifi", "/scan", "/add_wifi_network" and "/send_file" are used by ESP User Connection.
+The endpoints "/wifi", "/scan" and "/send_file" are used by ESP User Connection.

-You can also easy request more data to the user without edit original code by uncommenting the line "`#define CUSTOM_USER_REQUEST_DATA`" in "ESPUserConnection.h", so you can edit custom "sendfiles_html" and "go_back_html" also in "ESPUserConnection.h", plus a copy of "user_config.html" with name "custom_user_config.html" and also edit "custom_user_request_data" in "ESPUserConnection.cpp", there is here a example to request a field (key) to user with 32 characters.
+You can also easy request more data to the user, together with WiFi data, without edit original code by uncommenting the line "`#define CUSTOM_USER_REQUEST_DATA`" in "ESPUserConnection.h", so you can edit custom "sendfiles_html" and "go_back_html" also in "ESPUserConnection.h", plus a copy of "user_config.html" with name "custom_user_config.html" and also edit external function "custom_user_request_data" on any other code file, it will be called in "ESPUserConnection.cpp", there is here a example to request a field (key) to user, on the WiFi interface, with 32 characters in [TTGOWeatherStation](https://github.com/JuniorPolegato/TTGOWeatherStation).

 The output can be changed from Serial to TFT, by uncommenting in "ESPUserConnection.h" the lines:
 ```